Adequate handling of non-compliance cases is a key part of our comprehensive compliance management

-Any accused employee enjoys the presumption of having acted in accordance with the Roche Group Code of Conduct, unless the evidence gathered from the investigation reasonably indicates non-compliance.
+Any accused employee enjoys the right to be heard as well as the presumption of having acted in accordance with the Roche Group Code of Conduct, unless the evidence gathered from the investigation reasonably indicates non-compliance.
 We fully collaborate with the investigators and make sure that we have compliance evidence at hand, which demonstrates that our behaviour was compliant.

-Certain allegations, in particular but not limited to corporate bribe and fraud, will be investigated by internal or external experts under the leadership of the Roche Group Audit and Risk Advisory Department.
+Certain allegations, in particular but not limited to, corporate bribe and fraud, will be investigated by subject matter experts under the leadership of the Roche Group Audit and Risk Advisory Department.

 Line Management with the support of Human Resources and local Compliance Officers is responsible for determining adequate corrective measures and sanctions.